 The Patient is in apps integrate with Siri to provide a voice interface for messaging between the doctor and the charge nurse.
 This includes listening to patient assignments, rejecting an assignment, accepting an assignment and providing an estimated time of arrival, and lastly notifying the charge nurse of assignment completion which allows the staff to start the cleaning process to reduce the wait time for the next patient.

-On the iPhone, this enables the doctor to use AirPods or other Bluetooth headsets to remotely manage patient assignments exclusively with her voice.
+On both the iPhone and Apple Watch, this enables the doctor to use AirPods and a few other Bluetooth headsets to remotely manage patient assignments exclusively with her voice.
 For shorter distances, the “Hey Siri” voice trigger also works well and that is the exclusive technique for hands-free voice control on Apple Watch as of watchOS 3.2.
 Click on this link to learn about Siri support in the Patient is in.

 In this article, we will look at the underlying natural language processing (NLP) engine built for Siri integration with the Patient is in messaging features.

 NLP, is one of the core AI speech technologies along with text-to-speech (TTS) and speech-to-text which is also known as speech recognition.
 Advances in text-to-speech has led to more natural sounding computer voices and advances in speech recognition has led to better audio transcription.